TwoWaySix/twowaysix.github.io/docs/index.markdown

 that loves and lives the **open source mentality**.
 I believe in and strife for a better world in my everyday life and work.

+### :earth_africa: Preface
-As human beings, we have achieved a lot, but are still kinda blind towards our greatest challenge yet, even though it's lying right before our feet: *climate change*.
+As human beings, we have achieved a lot, but are still kinda blind towards our greatest challenge yet...
+even though it's lying right before our feet: *climate change*.

-***Who cares if it was our man made or not after we've let it wipe us of our planet?***
+***Does it really matter if it is man made or not after we've let it wipe us of the planet?***

+Let's make our world worthwhile.
+Not only for us, but for our children and their children.

 ## :computer: Software Developer